dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A35: DCE - Phase 2 - UI Mockups and Flow
 # Date Created: C69
 # Author: AI Model
-# Updated on: C71 (Add UI for annotation and Cycles Context)
+# Updated on: C75 (Reflect standalone panel layout)

 - **Key/Value for A0:**
 - **Description:** Provides a detailed textual description and flow diagram for the user interface of the Parallel Co-Pilot Panel, including tab management, the "swap" interaction, and UI for new features like annotation.